daglarcoban/distributed-quantum-computing/README.md

-# distributed-quantum-computing
+# Distributed quantum computing with Quantum Inspire
 For practical reasons proper Git workflow etiquette hasn't been used.

-Distributed quantum computing with Quantum Inspire